jtlovell/GENESPACE/readme.md

 This is v0.9.3 of the GENESPACE R package.
 This is new software, which we are actively working to make more user friendly.
 Please open an issue above or email John directly (jlovell[at]hudsonalpha[dot]org) if you run into problems or the help files are not sufficient.
 Thanks for using GENESPACE!

+*NOTE!* The hardest part of GENESPACE is getting the dependencies installed and your annotations formatted correctly.
+Don't be dissuaded if you have having trouble with these steps!
+Open an issue and we can help!

 ## 1. Overview

 GENESPACE conducts synteny- and orthology-constrained comparative genomics, which can be used to (1) make multi-genome graphical comparisons, (2) define syntenic block breakpoints and (3) build a pan-genome annotation.
 Below is a quick overview.
 For more details see vignette which includes the following information: